empowerID/empowernow_docs/docs/personas/sales.md

 - Positioning: complement for programmatic/API/workflow secrets; not displacing their session control
 - Lose‑fast flags: RFP mandates session recording, endpoint elevation, or PAM consolidation

-### Workflow tools (n8n, Make, Zapier)
+### Workflow automation platforms (n8n, Make, Zapier)

-- Strengths: connectors, low‑code UX, speed to automate
-- Limits (for secrets): connector‑scoped creds, uneven policy enforcement per use, limited lifecycle/versioning and centralized audit
-- Positioning: we provide the enterprise secrets backbone; they focus on orchestration UX
+- Strengths: massive connector catalogs and marketplaces, citizen low‑code builders, templates, very fast time‑to‑first‑flow
+- How EmpowerNow (CRUD Service) competes: full workflow/orchestration engine (graph YAML, `/execute`, plugin functions), first‑class secrets with PDP/PEP on each use, canonical URIs across providers, KVv2 lifecycle (rotate/undelete/destroy), uniform Kafka audits → Analytics, strong observability and governance
+- Where they may still fit better: if the primary requirement is 500+ prebuilt connectors and a marketplace‑style citizen‑developer UX, their breadth is hard to match
+- Positioning: lead with governance and security at execution time, provider‑agnostic secrets, and enterprise ops (audits, traces, metrics); we can also front their automations as the secure secrets backbone when needed

 ### Cloud/dev secrets (AWS/GCP/Azure managers, Vault, Doppler, Bitwarden SM)